 She has previously worked as a consultant for the National Council on Crime and Delinquency in collaboration with the Santa Clara County Strategic Planning Team, a group comprised of key stakeholders with a collective goal of reducing the county’s recidivism rate.
 Her publications include: Nowhere to go: How stigma limits the options of female drug users after released from jail (2009), theSanta Clara County Adult Reentry Strategic Plan - Ready to Change: Promoting Safety and Health for the Whole Community (2012), and From Crack to College and Vice Versa (2013).

-Marilyn holds a BS in Health Education, an MA in Adult Education and she is currently pursuing an EdD at San Francisco State University.
+Dr. Jones holds a BS in Health Education, an MA in Adult Education and she recently completed an EdD in Educational Leadership at San Francisco State University.
 In addition to her academic and professional experience, she has over 20 years life experience in the juvenile and adult criminal justice systems.

 Dani Johnson, BA